janickweberpals/imputation-ps-workflows/chapters/syvcox_coxph.html.md

 :::

-### Design diagram

-Using the `encore.analytics` package, we can also draw a design diagram of the simulated dataset.
-The design diagram illustrates the longirudinal analytic cohort, the treatment assignment, the measurement of the covariates, and the outcome of interest.
-We read the study parameters from the `_params.yml` file, which contains the study parameters such as the treatment name, outcome name, and covariates.

-::: {.cell}
+We can use the `create_table1()` function from the `encore.analytics` package to create a summary table of the simulated dataset.
+The function is a convenient wrapper around the `gtsummary` package [@gtsummary] and allows to create a table in the following fashion:

+::: {#tbl-data .cell tbl-cap='Summary table of the simulated dataset.'}

 ```{.r .cell-code}
 # read YAML file